ergo/ziggurat_foundations/README.rst

     from ziggurat_foundations.models import GroupResourcePermissionMixin, ResourceMixin
     from ziggurat_foundations.models import UserPermissionMixin, UserResourcePermissionMixin
     from ziggurat_foundations import ziggurat_model_init
-    #this is needed for pylons 1.0 / akhet approach to db session
+    # this is needed for pylons 1.0 / akhet approach to db session
     ziggurat_foundations.models.DBSession = DBSession
-    #optional for folks who pass request.db to model methods
+    # optional for folks who pass request.db to model methods

+    # Base is sqlalchemy's Base = declarative_base() from your project
     class Group(GroupMixin, Base):
     pass